How It Works

 Auto-Assignment Triggers

-1. Dependency resolution — when a task's last blocking dependency resolves, the hub auto-assigns the unblocked task
+1. Dependency resolution — when a task's last blocking dependency resolves, the hub automatically assigns the now-unblocked task

-2. Agent heartbeat — when an agent comes online, the hub checks for pending tasks it could handle
+2. Server comes online — when an agent daemon reconnects, the hub checks for pending tasks it could handle

 flowchart TD